abhishek-kumar-code/Redfish_Public/Specification.md

 #### Metadata Responses

 ##### Service Metadata
 The service metadata describes top-level resources of the service according to [OData-Schema](#user-content-OData-CSDL).
-The schema is represented as an XML document with a root element named "Edmx", defined in the http://docs.oasis-open.org/odata/ns/edmx" namespace, and with an OData Version attribute equal to "4.0".
+The SPMA Service Metadata is represented as a CSDL XML document with a root element named "Edmx", defined in the http://docs.oasis-open.org/odata/ns/edmx" namespace, and with an OData Version attribute equal to "4.0".

 ~~~xml
 <edmx:Edmx xmlns:edmx="http://docs.oasis-open.org/odata/ns/edmx" Version="4.0">